 Partial Care Program Daily Schedule: What to Expect

-While enrolled in our partial care program, you will follow our structured daily schedule that helps address the root cause of your addiction, establish healthy coping skills, and develop a regular routine that is conducive to sobriety.
+While enrolled in our partial hospitalization program, you will follow our structured daily schedule that helps address the root cause of your addiction, establish healthy coping skills, and develop a regular routine that is conducive to sobriety.
 Each day has a unique focus, but mornings begin with mindfulness exercises and check-in during which you can check in with your peers and therapist.

 The unique focuses of each day of the week cover mental, emotional, and spiritual health so that you can achieve inner healing and long-term sobriety.
 Here is what you can expect each day of the week: